-Time to raid your kitchen cupboards for a cheap and effective beauty treatment from head to toe.
+It's time to raid your kitchen cupboards to create a cheap and effective beauty treatment from head to toe.

-We're smack down in the middle of Coronavirus Quarantine.
-Luckily, some of us are lucky enough to roam around nature (with appropriate social distancing and isolation, of course).
+We're smack-bang in the middle of coronavirus lockdowns.
+Luckily, some of us are lucky enough to roam around nature (with appropriate social distancing measures in place, of course).

-It's also a chance to get creative and to indulge in home treatments / finally use up all the beauty products you've accumulated over the years.
+It's also been a chance to get creative, indulge in home treatments, and finally use up all the beauty products I've accumulated over the years.

-In the last few weeks I've also been hit with some ailments and mild physical discomforts.
-Luckily I was able to overcome these with my trusty EPSOM SALTS with baths and making a dry compress to relieve localised inflammations.
+In the last few weeks, I've also been hit with some ailments and mild physical discomforts.
+Luckily I was able to overcome these with my trusty EPSOM SALTS, using baths and making a dry compress to relieve localised inflammation.

 For those of you who are new to the wonders of Epsom magic, here is a quick breakdown:

-Having spent the best part of a week soaking in Epsom baths and having fixed some painful inflammations, I wanted to find out more about how these salts help our bodies.
-I promptly started researching more about the properties of these wondrous crystals (the video above is an excellent summary of all the benefits).
-What I found - is that they work great as a beauty product too.
+Having spent the best part of a week soaking in Epsom baths and having improved some painful inflammations, I wanted to find out more about how these salts help our bodies.
+I promptly started researching more about the properties of these wondrous crystals (the video below is an excellent summary of all the benefits).
+What I found is that they work great as a beauty product too!

-4 parts Epsom Salts (+extra if mixture is too wet)
+4 parts Epsom Salts (+ extra if the mixture is too wet)

 1 part brown/coarse sugar*